gradio-app/gradio/guides/04_chatbots/03_creating-a-discord-bot-from-a-gradio-app.md

 Also, make sure you have a [Hugging Face account](https://huggingface.co/) and a [write access token](https://huggingface.co/docs/hub/security-tokens).

+⚠️ Tip ⚠️: Make sure you login to the Hugging Face Hub by running `huggingface-cli login`.
+This will let you skip passing your token in all subsequent commands in this guide.

 ## 🏃‍♀️ Quickstart 🏃‍♀️

 ### Step 1: Implementing our chatbot